planetscale/docs/content/docs/psdb/backups.md

 ## PlanetScale validates your backups

-When your backup status is **Validated**, it means that an automated test job has restored an empty database instance from that backup, started it, and resumed replication from the master.
+When your backup status is **Validated**, it means that an automated test job has successfully performed a test restore of your data from this backup.

 ## You can access your backups from the console